uzzielperez/lhcbAIxprt/ACE_IMPLEMENTATION_SUMMARY.md

 ## Overview

-I have successfully implemented **Agentic Context Engineering (ACE)** for your LHCb Shifter Assistant RAG system.
+I have successfully implemented **Agentic Context Engineering (ACE)** for your  Shifter Assistant RAG system.
 This transforms your static RAG system into an autonomous, self-improving AI assistant that learns from every interaction.

 ## ✅ Completed Implementation